 Employees May Need to File Tax Returns

-Regardless of whether you withhold federal tax, your employees may need to file their own tax returns.
+Regardless of whether you withhold federal and state income tax, your employees may need to file their own tax returns.

 Employee Insurance and Other Requirements

-Most Arkansas LLCs will need to pay estimated taxes throughout the year, depending on the amount of income and profit you expect to make.
+Most LLCs must pay estimated taxes throughout the year, depending on the amount of profit and income you expect to make.
 The most common types of estimated tax are:

 Most LLCs will pay estimated taxes on a quarterly basis.
 Learn more on the IRS website, and speak to your accountant for more information.